dice-group/COPAAL/README.md

 - To run in an IDE, load the project in the IDE and run AFIRMLabDemo.java file.
 Configure the editor to pass the following command line arguments
 1. -host XXX.XXX.XXX.XXX (IP address of the host running SPARQL service)
 2. -port YYYY (port on the host where the SPARQL service is running)
-3. -output /home/output/output.nt (path to output directory to generate output file).
-Note the out file extension should be `nt`
+3. -output /home/output/output.nt (path and output file name).
+Note the output file extension should be `nt`

 Example: -host 127.0.0.1 -port 8000 -output /home/results/result.nt